psevestre/openid-fapi/Financial_API_WD_001.md

 Deployments that use this specification should use a certified implementation.

+### 7.7 Discovery & Multiple Brands

+Organisations who need to support multiple "brands" with individual authorization endpoints from a single Authorization Server deployment shall use a separate `issuer` per brand.
+This can be achieved either at the domain level (e.g. `https://brand-a.auth.example.com` and  `https://brand-b.auth.example.com`) or with different paths (e.g. `https://auth.example.com/brand-a` and `https://auth.example.com/brand-b`)

+As stated in 5.2.10 Clients shall only use metadata values obtained via metadata documents as defined in [OIDD].
+Communicating metadata through other means (e.g. via email), opens up a social engineering attack vector.

+Note that the requirement to use [OIDD] is not a requirement to support Dynamic Client Registration.

 ## 8. Privacy considerations

     ** NOTE ** The following only has a boiler plate text